 - 1 stick of butter (4 oz), cut in 8 pieces

-- 1/2 - 2/3 cup chilled sparkling water or still water
+- ~2/3 cup sparkling water or still water, add more if needed

-- Mix the flour, salt and baking powder in a food processor.
+- Mix the flour, salt, sugar (if using), and baking powder in a food processor.

-- Add the pieces of butter, orange juice and sparkling water - add 1/2 cup of the water to start and then add more as needed or until dough clumps begin to form.
+- Add the orange juice and sparkling water – start with ½ cup of water and then add more as needed, pulse and mix until clumps of dough start to form.

 - Form a ball with the dough and knead lightly.

-- Place the dough in bowl, cover and let rest at room temperature for about an hour.
+- Place the dough in bowl, coat with small amount of oil, cover and let rest at room temperature for about an hour.

-- Roll out the dough into a thin sheet and cut out round disc shapes for empanadas (use round molds or a small plate).
-It's really important to get the discs very thin since they cook very quickly when you fry them, if after cutting out the round shapes they are still thick, try rolling each disc a little more until it is very thin.
-Another way to do this is to make small round balls with the dough and then use a rolling pin to roll out each one individually – you can also use a tortilla press to flatten the balls of dough.
-The discs don't have to be perfectly round.
+- To make the empanada discs or rounds, you can either roll out the dough into a thin layer and cut out round disc shapes for empanadas (use round molds or a small plate).
+Or you can make several small balls of dough, about 1.5 oz to 2 oz in weight, then use a tortilla press or a rolling pin to roll them out – they don’t need to be perfectly round.
+It's really important to get the discs very thin since they cook very quickly when you fry them, if after cutting out the round shapes or pressing them with a tortilla press, they are still thick, try rolling each disc a little more until it is very thin.
+Some people also use a pasta machine to get the dough very thin.

-- Use immediately or store in the refrigerator or freezer to use later.
+- The empanada discs can be used immediately or stored in the refrigerator or freezer to use later.

 - Use a spoon to place your choice of filling on to the center of each empanada disc.